The refined class number formula for Drinfeld modules: Introduction

 \subsection{Acknowledgements}

 The authors are very grateful to Oliver Braunling for his generous and helpful advice regarding the proof of Proposition \ref{Braunling} that we present in \S \ref{Nsection}.
-They are also very grateful to Carlos de Vera Piquero for his interest in this project and for actively and frequently participating in important discussions about it.
-They also wish to thank Jos\'e Ignacio Burgos Gil, Andrei Jaikin-Zapirain and Daniel Isaac Puignau Chac\'on for additional helpful discussions.
+They are also very grateful to Carlos de Vera Piquero for his interest in this project and for actively and frequently participating in pertinent discussions.